Shopify/liquid/filters/join.md

 ---
 title: join
+description: Liquid filter that joins an array of strings into a single string.
 ---

 Combines the items in an array into a single string using the argument as a separator.